bhenndricks/23cfeatures/setup/setup.md

 # Lab 1: Setup - User Creation and Table Initialization

-Abstract: In this lab, we will focus on setting up the necessary components for our Oracle database environment.
+In this lab, we will focus on setting up the necessary components for our Oracle database environment.
 We will create two users, User 1 and User 2, and initialize two tables under Schema 1.

+By following the instructions provided, you will complete the setup process and have the necessary users and tables ready for further exploration in the Oracle live lab.
+Let's dive in and get started with Lab 1!

+## Task 1: Create users

 Task 1 involves creating the users.
 By executing the provided SQL statements, we will create User 1 and User 2, each with their respective passwords.
 These users will be used for various tasks in the upcoming labs.

-Moving on to Task 2, we will create two tables under Schema 1.
-The first table, inventory_no_reservations, will serve as a normal table without any special features.
-The second table, inventory_reservations, will be created with lock-free reservations.
-This feature enables efficient management of reservations for specific columns, and we will bind it to the 'budget' column in our case.

-Task 3 focuses on inserting a few rows into each of the tables we created.
-We will insert data into the inventory_no_reservations table and the inventory_reservations table.
-This step will provide us with initial data to work with in the subsequent labs.

-By following the instructions provided, you will complete the setup process and have the necessary users and tables ready for further exploration in the Oracle live lab.
-Let's dive in and get started with Lab 1!

-## Task 1: Create users

 1. Create two users